rocky-linux/documentation/docs/gemstones/git/02_github_web_edit_pr_title.md

 2. **Edit the PR Title**:
    - Click on the title of the PR.
    - An editable text box will appear.
-   - Modify the title, press 'Enter,' or click outside the text box to save changes.
+   - Modify the title, press ++enter++, or click outside the text box to save changes.

 ## Additional Information (Optional)